The Nonlocal Stefan Problem via a Martingale Transport: Connection to Fractional Stefan Problem

-We use the letter $f$ to emphasize a role of the saturation result (Theorem \ref{saturation}) in constructing our solutions.
+We use the letter $f$ to emphasize {both its role as a weight} and the role of the saturation result (Theorem \ref{saturation}) in constructing our solutions.
 Let us briefly outline the strategy.
 By Theorem \ref{exist_unique_Pf}, there exists a unique optimizer $\nu$ for $\mathcal{P}_f(\mu)$.
 Also by Theorem \ref{saturation}, $\nu=f$ on the active region, which allows us to apply Theorem \ref{solution_eta_stefan} to obtain the result.

-In the special case of $f \equiv 1$, we obtain solutions to the unweighted fractional Stefan problem \eqref{St1} and \eqref{St2}.
+In the special case of $f \equiv 1$ we obtain solutions to the unweighted fractional Stefan problem \eqref{St1} and \eqref{St2}.
 The results are parallel to the local case obtained in \cite{kim2021stefan}.
 For \eqref{St2}, we obtain a unique solution with an active region which traces back to that of the initial data.
-For \eqref{St1}, we still produce a unique solution in terms of the \emph{insulated region} that has a prescribed initial data, but with an enlarged initial trace (see Theorem \ref{Solve_Insulated} later).
+While for \eqref{St1}, by allowing $f$ to be a characteristic function, we will produce a unique solution in terms of the \emph{insulated region} that has a prescribed initial data, but with an enlarged initial trace (see Theorem \ref{Solve_Insulated} later).

-Let us first construct solutions to the weighted melting Stefan problem \eqref{St2f} when the initial mushy region $\{0<\mu\leq f\}$ is empty.
+Let us first construct solutions to the weighted melting Stefan problem \eqref{St2f} when $\{0<\mu\leq f\}$ is empty.